oauthstuff/draft-ietf-oauth-security-topics/security-model.md

 tokens or authorization codes obtained by any of the attacks described above at the client or RS.

-This document discusses the additional threats resulting from these attackers in detail and recommends suitable mitigations where these are available.
+This document focusses on threats resulting from these attackers.
 Attacks in an even stronger attacker model are discussed, for example, in [@arXiv.1901.11520].